What services do you offer?

 Who are your tutors?
 Are they credentialed teachers?

 Our tutors come from all over the United States (and abroad) and have a variety of backgrounds.
 Some of our tutors are credentialed teachers who are taking a break from the classroom.
 Others are undergraduate and graduate students who are completing their studies in education or other fields.
 What they all have in common is a love of learning, a passion for working with kids of all ages, and an ability to explain things in a variety of ways so that students understand.
-We rigorously screen all applicants before we hire them and require that they have a minimum of three years previous tutoring experience.
+We rigorously screen all applicants before we hire them and require that they have previous tutoring experience.
 We also provide extensive training in our philosophy and approach to learning.
 We invite experts in the field to present workshops to our tutors on learning disabilities, multiple intelligence theory, mental health issues and more.

 How do I sign up?